qkost/raiders-of-the-lost-dice/Session 47 - Xyrrath.md

 	* Relative safety on the highest part of the castle
 	* Two stairs decent from main area
 	* Stairs at each pillar on the corners
-	* Looking down into the courtyard filled with eerie bioluminescent fungi is a massive Demon, an amalgom
+	* Looking down into the courtyard filled with eerie bioluminescent fungi is a massive Demon, an amalgamation of the lesser demons
+	* A wobelas and gnoll archers still man the walls
+	* You have a moment of respite, what would you like to do?

+## Notes
 ## Prep
 ### 1. Review Characters